buildpacks/rfcs/text/0000-spec-api-branches.md

 ## Example - Platform API
 For example, if we were following this process right now, [buildpacks/spec#68](https://github.com/buildpacks/spec/pull/68) would be made against the `platform/0.3` branch. [rfcs#46](https://github.com/buildpacks/rfcs/pull/46) is accepted, a corresponded set of spec changes would also be PR'd to the spec repo.

-Once the complete set of changes that should represent Platform API 0.3 is fully staged on the branch it will be merged to master.
-A release of lifecycle that supports Platform API 0.3 can be shipped, and users will be able to easily lookup implemented API.
+Once the complete set of changes that should represent Platform API 0.3 is fully staged on the branch it will be merged to master and a tag with the name `platform-v0.3` will be applied to the merge commit.
+A release of lifecycle that supports Platform API 0.3 can be shipped, and users will be able to easily lookup the implemented API.

 # Drawbacks
 [drawbacks]: #drawbacks